fialovy/magic_fight/README.md

 # magic_fight

 Very simple text loop game.
-Cast a spell and stuff!
+Cast a spell!

 For the love of gods, make sure it's Python 3+.
 Then: